atomisthq/docs/docs/getting-started/build-your-own-development-automation.md

 !!! note ""
     At the moment you can't test handlers locally and instead you need to publish and test your handler is invoked from it's results in Atomist.

-### Publish your new `handler`
+### Publish Your Handler

-To make Atomist aware of your new `handler` you need to publish the `handler` project.
+To make Atomist aware of your new handler you need to publish the handler project.
 This is often done via continuous integration but for our purposes here you're going to see how it's done manually using the [Rug CLI](../rug/cli).

-#### Installing and Configuring the Rug CLI
+#### Install and Configure the Rug CLI

-Firstly make sure you've installed the latest Rug CLI for your platform.
-Then in order to publish new rugs you need to configure the [Rug CLI][rug-dev] with the credentials it needs to push your rugs to Atomists.
+Firstly make sure you've [installed the latest Rug CLI][cli-install] for your platform.
+To publish new Rugs you need to configure the Rug CLI with the credentials it needs to push your rugs to Atomists.
 To see this problem you can try to run the command `rug repositories configure` and you should see:

-[rug-dev]: developing-rugs.md
+[rug-dev]: /user-guide/interfaces/cli/install.md

 ```console
 $ rug repositories configure